Board of Directors

 Central East Region

 Carolyn Kovacs is the Florida Sea Grant Agent with UF/IFAS Extension in Volusia and Flagler Counties.
 As such, she provides community education programs and environmental literacy materials focused on healthy oceans and coasts.
-Carolyn holds a Master of Science in marine sciences from Savannah State University in Georgia and previously taught marine science courses for university study abroad programs in Panama and throughout the world on a sailboat.
-While in Panama she also helped create an environmental educational training program for local boat drivers and tour guides.
-She now enjoys teaching marine ecology and conservation to Florida residents through the Florida Master Naturalist Program and developing new educational curricula for both youth and adults.
-In her free time, Carolyn enjoys longboard surfing and exploring Florida’s waterways via stand up paddleboard.
+Carolyn holds a Master of Science in marine sciences from Savannah State University in Georgia and previously taught marine science courses for university study abroad programs in Panama and worldwide on a sailboat.
+While in Panama, she also helped create an environmental educational training program for local boat drivers and tour guides.
+She now enjoys teaching marine ecology and conservation to Florida residents through the Florida Master Naturalist Program and developing new educational curricula for youth and adults.
+In her free time, Carolyn enjoys longboard surfing and exploring Florida’s waterways via stand-up paddleboard.

 Mike Sipos